Skiing Pebble Creek and Kelly Canyon

 Located in the Selkirk Mountains and just 30 miles from the Canadian, Priest Lake State Park showcases the natural and rugged beauty of northern Idaho.
 Park Rangers Kyle and Christine Briggs share their tips and tricks for visiting this park.

-Referred to as “mariners and mountaineers,” steelhead often climb more than 6,000 vertical feet and travel more than 900 miles during their life-long roundtrips from Idaho’s rivers to the ocean and back again.
-Connecting with an Idaho steelhead, notoriously powerful, uniquely designed for the wildest terrain in the Lower 48 and unfortunately increasingly difficult to catch, is the experience of a lifetime for many anglers.
+Referred to as “mariners and mountaineers,” steelhead climb 6,000+ vertical feet and travel 900+ miles during their lifelong journeys from Idaho’s rivers to the ocean and back.
+Connecting with an Idaho steelhead—notoriously powerful, built so swim the wildest terrain in the Lower 48 and increasingly difficult to catch—is a lifetime experience for many anglers.
 A beautiful wild steelhead ready to be released.

 Eastern Idaho is a perfect summer destination for any adventure lover.
 From excursions out on the water, to magnificent sand dunes, to hikes up in the gorgeous Teton Valley, there is something to do for everyone!